ArtronShop/AutoUploadESP8266/README.md

 Now, the program can't save settings, but next version it can do it

-## x86 or x64 version

-If your windows are 64 bit you must use x64 version.
-But if you use windows 32 bit you must use x86 version

 ## License
 This library open source.
 Copied, distributed for free (use CC-BY-4.0)